kubeflow/spark-operator/docs/getting-started.md

 -metrics-label=label1Key
 -metrics-label=label2Key
 ```

 All configs except `-enable-metrics` are optional.
 If port and/or endpoint are specified, please ensure that the annotations `prometheus.io/port`,  `prometheus.io/path` and `containerPort` in `spark-operator-with-metrics.yaml` are updated as well.

-A note about `metrics-labels`: In `Prometheus`, every unique combination of key-value label pair represents a new time series, which can dramatically increase the amount of data stored.
-Hence labels should not be used to store dimensions with high cardinality with potentially a large or unbounded value range.
+A note about `metrics-labels`: In `Prometheus`, every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
+Hence, labels should not be used to store dimensions with high cardinality with potentially a large or unbounded value range.

 Additionally, these metrics are best-effort for the current operator run and will be reset on an operator restart.
-Also some of these metrics are generated by listening to pod state updates for the driver/executors
-and deleting the pods outside the operator might lead to incorrect metric values for some of these metrics.
+Also, some of these metrics are generated by listening to pod state updates for the driver/executors and deleting the pods outside the operator might lead to incorrect metric values for some of these metrics.

 ## Driver UI Access and Ingress